Finite Blocklength Analysis of Energy Harvesting Channels: Preliminaries

 Additionally, the strong converse was also shown to hold for this channel (see \cite{VSnRaj}).
 This would logically imply a converse of the form $\log M \leq nC_{EG} + o(n)$.
 However as we seek a refinement of this expression, we would need finer tools to extract a finite blocklength converse.
 In this regard, we will be using several results from \cite{PPV1}.
-For clarity, we use the same notations in that paper.
+For clarity, we use the notation of that paper.